 - 1/3 cup rice vinegar or white wine vinegar

-- 2 tablespoons agave nectar or other liquid sweetener
+- 2 tablespoons agave or other liquid sweetener

-- 2 teaspoons grated fresh ginger or jarred ginger
+- 2 teaspoons grated fresh ginger or squeeze-bottle ginger

 - 1 tablespoon sesame seeds